PoojaSureka/Movies-Recommendation-System/README.md

 ## Movie Recommendation System

-A Machine Learning Web App that will recommend the movies as per your choice and preferrence The app is created with the help of ```Flask``` and ```Python```
+A Machine Learning Web App that will recommend the movies as per your choice and preference The app is created with the help of ```Flask``` and ```Python```

 ## A glimpse of the web app: